bennyhuo/KotlinBlogTranslation/original/How do you traverse a map.md

 <p></p>
 {% endraw %}

-Looks like what we want, but <strong>how can we do it?</strong>
+Looks like what we want, but **how can we do it?**
 ## Pair objects

 To iterate through something, we have to supply an iterator() function.
 As Map doesn’t have one, it will be an extension function.
 What should it return?
 One option would be an iterator over pairs (e.g. objects of Tuple2).
-The obvious downside is that would need to <strong>create a new object</strong> for every entry in the map. <strong>Can we do better?</strong>
+The obvious downside is that would need to **create a new object** for every entry in the map. **Can we do better?**
 ## Multi-declarations in Kotlin

-Kotlin M3 introduces a new concept that we call <strong>multi-declarations</strong>.
+Kotlin M3 introduces a new concept that we call **multi-declarations**.
 You can write things like this:

 {% raw %}
 <p></p>